End Events

 Message End Event

-Use a Message End Event to send a message to a participant when the process has ended.
+A Message End Event sends a message to a participant when the Process ends.

 A Message End Event.